Backpacking and hiking through life together as a team.

 I have an irrational fear of screwing up good karma on the trail.
 So I do everything in my power to make sure I won’t upset the trail gods.
 All our pack trips have been successful and uneventful.
 So, I believe all our charms, superstitions and traditions have paid off.
 What are your superstitions?
 Do you have any lucky charms to ward off the bad vibes one might encounter in the woods?

-My husband, Dale, and I enjoy being outdoors.
+We enjoy being outdoors.
 We live in the small northwestern town of Meeker, Colorado, gateway to the Flattops Wilderness.
 We hike, backpack, OHV, snowshoe, hunt, fish, kayak, and just plain camp.
 Every adventure is new to us.
 We are like children experiencing candy for the first time.
 These are our adventures.
 And we want to share them with you!

-View all posts by Jill Dunbar
+View all posts by Jill and Dale Dunbar